moncla-lab/nextstrain-hpai-north-america/README.md

 # nextstrain-hpai-north-america

-scripts and config files for nextstrain builds for HPAI in north america
+This repo is for scripts and config files for nextstrain builds for HPAI in North America.

 This repository contains files for constructing nextstrain builds for high path avian influenza found [here](https://nextstrain.org/groups/moncla-lab/h5nx/north-america/ha).